aws-amplify/docs/docs/sdk/push-notifications/fragments/ios/getting-started.md

 1. In the segment section, select `Create a segment` and you should see 1 device as a targeted endpoint, which is the app we are running on the device.
 Choose this option and then choose **Next Step**.

-1. Provide text for a sample title and body for push notification, enter the device token or endpoint ID retrieved from the app.
+1. Provide text for a sample title and body for the push notification, enter the device token or endpoint ID retrieved from the app.

     - Make sure the app is in the foreground, click on Test message and you should see an alert modal pop up with your test message wrapped in push notification data.
     - Make sure the app is in the background, click on Test message and you should see push notification slide down from the top.